kaka-yjk/kaka-yjk.github.io/index.md

 ## Biography
 Hello!
 I am a second-year Master's student in Electronic Information at Jianghan University.
 I completed my Bachelor's degree in Electronic and Information Engineering from Jianghan University in 2024.

-At present, I am serving as an LLM Algorithm Intern at HiThink Research, while concurrently seeking a Ph.D in related research fields.
+At present, I am serving as a research intern at HiThink Research, while concurrently seeking a Ph.D in related research fields.

 My research interests include:
 * Multimodal Information Extraction